 The first cohort of the Rural Superintendent Academy(RSA) includes superintendents and principals from an array of outlying school districts in Colorado.
 This group of educators will engage in focused convenings and field visits to establish a cohesive, relationship-based, professional network through which key leadership competencies are coached, experienced, and mastered.

-Marsha Cody is in her first year as a rural system leader with experience as a teacher and central office leader.
+Marsha Cody is entering her second year as a rural system leader with experience as a teacher and central office leader.
 She has strong history of working with “incredible risk-takers who have advanced public education toward better results.”

 Cañon City Schools